“There is no Food Freedom without a proper reintroduction.” – Melissa Hartwig Urban

 Trust me, reintroduction is the exciting part of your Whole30!
 Do your reintroduction, get empowered!
 Plus, I always reminded my clients how reintroduction is like training wheels (and analogy from Food Freedom Forever) – you are testing out these foods in a controlled environment of reintroduction and that’s much safer than just hoping onto your food freedom bike and hoping you can ride it without crashing!

-Mistake #3 – Not doing a Fast Track Reintroduction
+Mistake #3 – Not doing a Fast Track Reintroduction & not having a PLAN

 There are two choices in a Whole30 Reintroduction – Fast Track & Slow Roll.
 If you aren’t familiar with the difference, read this reintroduction article from Whole30.
 But here’s the thing – I too often saw clients doing the “Slow Roll” as an excuse to delay reintroduction (see Mistake #2 for why!), but then never really systematically reintroducing anything.
 Instead they go an extra week or two on their Whole30 and then nose dive into a baby shower cake or wings & beer or what have you.
 Gone is the clean slate and opportunity to reintroduce.